 General Donation Your general donation will support the Guild, but not specifically our Mass Defense program, and will not be applied to the challenge grant.
 Below are some of the important programs you support when you make a general donation to the NLG Foundation.
 Donations also support the printing and distribution of our publications, our work with law students, and our general operating budget.

-All donations made on this page go to the National Lawyers Guild Foundation and are tax-deductible to the full extent allowed by law.
+All donations of $100 or more made on this page go to the National Lawyers Guild Foundation and are tax-deductible to the full extent allowed by law.

 Want to make a year-end gift to the NLG?
 All donations made through this page are tax-deductible.
-Donors over $25 will be sent mailed confirmation of their gift confirming its tax-deductible status.
+All donations will be acknowledged by email.
+People who give $500 or more to the Foundation will be mailed a confirmation of their gift confirming its tax-deductible status.
 Questions?
-Call 212-679-5100 x12 or email firstname.lastname@example.org.
+Call 212-679-5100 x12 or email email@example.com.

 Haywood Burns Fellowships